Lagos govt nabs 24 suspects, seals property over wetland reclamation

 By Olasunkanmi Akoni

-Lagos State Government has arrested 24 suspects over-involvement in the reclamation of a wetland at Mosafejo Mowo in Badagry.
+Lagos State Government has arrested 24 suspects over-involvement in the reclamation of a wetland at Mosafejo Mowo in the Badagry area of the state

 It also sealed the premises of a private developer company (name withheld) that was constructing on the wetland.